Today in botany we extracted DNA from strawberries! This is a super-easy experiment with dramatic results.

 So how in the world can you see DNA when it’s so tiny inside a cell and we wouldn’t even be able to see it with our microscopes?
 Think of cotton threads.
 You wouldn’t be able to see a single thread from 100 feet away, but you would be able to see it if it was wound together into hundreds of feet of rope.
 That’s what happens when you extract the DNA from strawberries.
 You can’t normally see an individual strand of DNA.
 However, when it becomes spooled together with all of the other strands via the extraction process, it becomes visible – just like our thread analogy.

-I scheduled this experiment in my free botany science program: Otter’s Botany.
-It’s a great experiment not just for botany but also for biology or a human body study.
+This is a great experiment not just for botany but also for biology or a human body study.
 I think Otter was impressed that he was looking at real DNA!